juanbrujo/tinyModal/README.md

 ## Design

 Base modal styles are included in `tinyModal.scss` but you should add your own styles.
-Base CSS clases for design are:
+Base CSS classes for design are:

 ```css
 .tinymodal-cover    {}